-The Company's effective income tax rate was -42.7% and 24.0% in fiscal years 2020 and 2019, respectively.
-The effective income tax rate differed from the applicable mixed statutory rate of approximately 26.4% due to the rate differential on our net operating loss carryback available under the CARES Act, non-deductible meals and entertainment, non-taxable gains and losses on life insurance policies and state income taxes.
-(Refer to Note 4 of Notes to the Consolidated Financial Statements for more information).
+We recorded a tax benefit of \$1,779 and \$2,193, for fiscal years 2021 and 2020, respectively, related to federal and state taxes, based on the Company's expected annual effective tax rate.
+The effective tax rate was 24.4% and -42.7% for fiscal years 2021 and 2020, respectively.
+The effective tax rate for fiscal year 2020 was impacted by the rate differential on our net operating loss carryback available under the CARES Act.
+In addition, the effective tax rates for fiscal years 2021 and 2020 were impacted by such items as non-deductible meals and entertainment, non-taxable gains and losses on life insurance policies and state income taxes.
+(Refer to Note 4 of Notes to Consolidated Financial Statements for more information).

-Liquidity and Capital Resources (in thousands except share amounts, percentages and ratios)
+Liquidity and Capital Resources (in thousands except share amounts, percentages, and ratios)